davechurchill/STARTcraft/README.md

 # STARTcraft

-Get started with Starcraft AI Development as fast as possible.
+Get started with Starcraft: BroodWar AI Development as fast as possible.

 New to StarCraft or AI Programming?
 Watch the tutorial video(s):
 * Starcraft AI Intro: https://www.youtube.com/watch?v=czhNqUxmLks